rassegalvarre/JottaShift/README.md

 These are the currently implemented jobs in the program, which are built around my own needs.
 The are run on-demand by running the `JottaShift.exe` executable.

 #### JottacloudTimelineExport
-Jottacloud can be setup to sync photos and videos from a smartphone to Jottacloud storage.
-However, Jottacloud will store these files in a folder named `Backup/Photo Timeline Uploads`, which is only accessable through the Jottacloud web-page, and will not be included in the "Sync" folder.
+Camera-sync from the Jottacloud-app will store the files in a folder named `Backup/Photo Timeline Uploads`, which is only accessable through the Jottacloud web-page, and will not be included in the "Sync" folder.

-This job will export the photos and videos from the "Photo Timeline Uploads" folder, and store them in "Sync".
-The files will also be strucuted based on year and month.
+##### Prerequisites
-This step requires the user to manually move the contents of the "Photo Timeline Uploads" folder to a staging-folder in "Sync", but then the job will detect those files and place them in correctly structured folders in "Sync" based on the photo/video captured date.
+Periodically, the user must move the files from the "Photo Timeline Uploads" folder to a staging-folder in "Sync".

+##### Job description
+The job will export the photos and videos from the "Photo Timeline Uploads" folder to "Sync".
+The files will be strucuted in a "Yeae/Month" folder hierarchy based on the photo capture date.
-The staged content will then be deleted after the export is completed.
+The staged content will be deleted after the export is completed.

 #### ChromecastUpload
 TODO: Rename to "GooglePhotosUpload" or similar, as it may not be limited to Chromecast.

-This job is built for uploading selected photos "Sync" to an album in Google Photos.
-In my personal case, it uploads photos to an album that is used for the Chromecast "Ambient Mode".
+##### Prerequisites
+Place images in a shared album in Jottacloud.
+Removed the images from the album after the job is executed.
+The images must also be synced as to locate them on disk.

+#### Job description
-The user can add photos to a *shared* album in Jottacloud, and this job will find the photos and upload them to the specified album in Google Photos.
+Job will find then local path for the images in the shared folder, and upload them to the specified album in Google Photos.

 #### SteamScreenshotsExport
-This job is built for exporting screenshots taken in Steam to a folder in "Sync".
+This job is built for exporting screenshots taken in Steam.
+Steam saves screenshots to folder for each app Id.
-Steam organizes screenshots in folder named by the game app Id, so the job will lookup the name based on the app Id and create a folder with the game name, where the screenshots will be exported.
+The job will export the screenshots to a folder with the app name instead.
-The folders will have alphabetic parent folders.
+The folders will be categorized into alphabetic parent folders.

 #### ScreenshotsExport
-TODO: Rename to "WallpaperExport" or similar, as it may not be limited to screenshots.
+TODO: Rename job to "WallpaperExport" or similar, as it may not be limited to screenshots.

-This job exports photos from a specified folder in "Sync" to another folder based on the image resolution.
+This job exports photos from the staging-folder to a categorized folder based on the image resolution.

 ## Setup
+### Environment variables
+Some environment variables must be created in order to utilize some third-party APIs like Google Photos.
+The keys can be found in [EnvironmentManager](src\JottaShift.Core\Configuration\EnvironmentManager.cs)

+### AppSettings
+Application settings area stored in [appsettings.json](src\JottaShift.Core\Configuration\appsettings.json).
+This file must be configured in accordance to the jobs that are intended to be executed.
+If a jobs is disabled, the other values can be left blank.